ItWorksButGitHub

 Finds the hidden risks in vibe-coded projects.

 Your prototype boots.
 The demo clicks.
 The deploy is green.
-ItWorksBut checks the parts AI-built apps usually skip: secrets, lockfiles, CI, unsafe web APIs, and overbroad desktop permissions.
+ItWorksBut checks the parts AI-built apps usually skip: secrets, lockfiles, outdated dependencies, CI, unsafe web APIs, and overbroad desktop permissions.

 ~/project - itworksbut scan